 The table officials (scorer, assistant scorer, timer, 24-second operator) shall be appointed by the National Federation.
+Only FIBA licensed table officials can be used.
 The table officials must be dressed in a uniform (shirt, sweater, etc.) provided by the organising National Federation.
-The National Federation is responsible for ensuring that the scorer's table functions smoothly and that the table officials are competent and absolutely impartial.
+The National Federation is responsible for ensuring that the scorer's table functions smoothly and that the table officials are absolutely impartial.